Localization of quantum walk with classical randomness: Comparison between manual methods and supervised machine learning: Comparison and discussion

 \subsection{Implications}

-Our analysis of QW with classical randomness has shown the universal behavior of the localization transition, which transcends different methods for inducing classical randomness.
+Our analysis of QW with classical randomness has shown possible scaling behavior of the localization transition, which transcends different methods for inducing classical randomness.
 Realizations and measurements of quantum walk with classical randomness have been achieved.
 For example, Ref. ~\cite{PhysRevLett.121.070402} used atomic Bose-Einstein Condensate (BEC) to experimentally implement a discrete-time QW.
 Classical randomness called "noise" has been introduced through the phase factor of the coin operator, resulting in a change of the momentum distribution associated with the transition from quantum to classical walk dynamics.
 In Ref.~\cite{PhysRevLett.104.100503}, a single ion in a linear Paul trap allows for the control of its internal states through a series of controlled $\frac{\pi}{2}$ pulses.
 Like Refs.~\cite{1DFiberLoopALocal, PhysRevLett.121.070402}, they introduce classical randomness through the coin phase parameter, using a random noise generator for each of the pulses, and show the change from the quadratic propagation speed of QW to the linear speed of a classical random walk.
-In Ref.~\cite{PhysRevLett.104.153602}, an all-optical implementation of a discrete-time QW using entangled pairs of photons that were split at each step but with one being directly used in the walk while the other acting as a trigger for the measurements.
-The internal states were the left-handed and right-handed polarization states.
+In Ref.~\cite{PhysRevLett.104.153602}, optical implementations of a discrete-time QW using entangled pairs of photons split at each step with one being directly used in the walk while the other acting as a trigger for the measurements.
 By differing the angle of the mirrors in each step, the photons can decohere.
-Over a small number of walk steps ($\mathcal{N}_{t} = 6$), the probability distributions are shown for QW and for the decohered walk with Gaussian-like structure and linear propagation speed associated with a classical random walk.
+Over a small number of walk steps ($N = 6$), the probability distributions are shown for QW and for the decohered walk.